-- Government decisions on Industries Assistance Commission reports on Vegetables and Vegetable Products (No. 384), Luggage, Handbags and Similar Containers (No. 385), Chemicals and Plastics Industries (No. 390) and Reconditioned Automotive Engines (No. 394) as well as Passenger Motor Vehicles and Textiles, Clothing and Footwear Sectoral Policies, the Pharmaceutical Products Industry, certain goods subject to Excise duty and Government decisions made since the close-off of amendments to the Principal Act; - Amendments to certain anomalies arising from the translation of current assistance arrangements to the Harmonized Tariff; and - Amendments including additional notes to Sections and Chapters required to ensure the Principal Act accurately reflects the intention of the Convention and to correct proofreading and drafting errors.
+- Government decisions on Industries Assistance Commission Reports on Vegetables and Vegetable Products (No. 384), Luggage, Handbags and Similar Containers (No. 385), Chemicals and Plastics Industries (No. 390) and Reconditioned Automotive Engines (No. 394) as well as Passenger Motor Vehicles and Textiles, Clothing and Footwear Sectoral Policies, the Pharmaceutical Products Industry, certain goods subject to Excise duty and Government decisions made since the close-off of amendments to the Principal Act; - .
+Amendments to correct certain anomalies arising from the translation of current assistance arrangements to the Harmonized Tariff: and - Amendments including Additional Notes to Sections and Chapters required to ensure the Principal Act accurately reflects the intention of the Convention, a technical drafting change to section 28 of the Principal Act and to correct proofreading and drafting errors.